nruhm/diarscription/docs/reference/audio/sample-f/gold-reference.md

 372
 00:21:17,806 --> 00:21:21,606
-[SPEAKER_02]: The one we went to was a Cajun Crab House, I think it was.
+[SPEAKER_02]: The one we went to was a Cajun Crab House, I think it was called?

 373
 00:21:21,586 --> 00:21:21,687
 [SPEAKER_02]: Yeah, it was good.

 374
-# 374-375 is background noise, everybody left
 00:21:32,487 --> 00:21:34,633
-[SPEAKER_01]: And I'm just going to say,
+[SPEAKER_05]: And I'm just going to say.

 375
 00:21:46,831 --> 00:21:47,493